jhartz/jhartz.github.com/_posts/2012-03-06-CSS-vendor-prefixes.markdown

 date: 2012-03-06 17:28:00  # 8:28 pm EST
 excerpt: 'CSS vendor prefixes, a system originally meant for testing prototypes of not-yet-standardized CSS features, have led to "Only-works-in-WebKit" sites on the mobile Web and across the Internet, just like the old days of "Only-works-in-IE6" sites (a problem which took a decade to fix).'
 ---
-I just read [a great article][1] regarding the current problems in the browser world (mostly among mobile browsers) regarding CSS vendor prefixes.
+I just read [a great article][1] by Daniel Glazman regarding the current problems in the browser world (mostly among mobile browsers) regarding CSS vendor prefixes.
 A system originally meant for testing prototypes of not-yet-standardized CSS features, vendor prefixes (such as the most problematic, `-webkit-*`) have led to "Only-works-in-WebKit" sites on the mobile Web, just like the old days of "Only-works-in-IE6" sites (a problem which took a decade to fix).

 Additionally, this is leading web developers back into the old habit of using browser detection, resulting in vendor-specific websites, sometimes even used to promote a specific browser as being better, even though most modern browsers support the features in question.
 A few examples: